Chinese in Palau: Early years

 Chinese sojourners were known to have sailed by the Palau islands back to the 18th century.
 A Chinese junk reportedly sailed anchored at Palau for several days in 1782, and marooned a Malay-Indonesian man.
 The following August, the British East India Company (EIC) ship Antelope, under the command of Henry Wilson, with sixteen Chinese sailors, wrecked at Ulong Island.
 The King of Palau sent his second son, Prince Lee Boo, to London, during which he landed on Macau and reportedly encountered curious sights from the townspeople.
 In 1791, an English lieutenant of the EIC John McCluer established a fort and agricultural colony at Malakal Island and stayed there for several years with some Chinese labourers.
 After the departure of McCluer and other lieutenants from Palau after 1798, the Chinese labourers settled in Palau.

 One Russian explorer, August von Kotzebue reported that Chinese Filipino traders from Manila sailed to Palau and Yap during the early to mid 19th century to sell dragon jars to the islanders.
 A few Chinese traders settled down and married women from aristocratic families.
 English businessmen established commercial agriculture enterprises from the 1840s onwards, and often imported Chinese labourers from Southern China to tend to the plantations.
 Chinese labourers were shipped into Palau from 1909 after phosphate deposits were discovered at Angaur some three years earlier.
 A few Chinese labourers occasionally led strikes against their German employers for the incessant flogging that they experienced and the poor-working conditions which they reportedly received.
-The number of Chinese labourers arriving in Palau declined sharply in 1914, after the Chinese government banned Chinese men to seek employment overseas.
-The ban came just as Japan annexed Palau from Germany, and Chinese labourers were quickly replaced by Japanese and Micronesian labourers.
+In 1914, Japan annexed Palau from Germany, and Chinese labourers were quickly replaced by Japanese and Micronesian labourers.

 A few Chinese labourers continued to arrive in Palau in the 1920s.
 Many of them were deported during the early days of the Japanese military administration, and only accounted for fifteen individuals in a 1923 census They generally received higher wages than the Palauans and immigrant Chamorro labourers, albeit only two-thirds the amount received by their Japanese counterparts.
 Offspring of Chinese men and Palauan women assimilated into the local community, and were generally identified as Palauans during the Japanese colonial era and in the years when Palau was under American administration.